Our Future Path! A plan for a better world!

 Introduction

 There is an old saying that states “Knowledge is power”.
 This saying basically means that individuals who have a lot of knowledge (facts, information, and skills) have a lot more power than individuals who do not have as much knowledge.
-However, the facts, information, and skills that we have must be true for them to be knowledge and be useful to give us real power.
+However, the facts, information, and skills that we have must be true for them to be knowledge and to be useful in giving us real power.

 Knowledge gives us the power to figure out how we want to live our lives, and to guide us in making informed decisions about our health, education, work, finances, passions, future, and much more.
 With the acquisition of more knowledge, we can make better decisions, and we have a much better chance of creating and having a happier and more prosperous life.
-Therefore, it would seem to make a lot of sense to make the acquisition of knowledge a high priority in all our lives.
+Therefore, if we want to have the power to control and to make our lives better, it would be logical for us to make the acquisition of knowledge a high priority.

-When we are deprived of knowledge or our knowledge is taken away from us, our power is also taken way.
-We can allow this to happen when we allow others to feed us misinformation or lies, allow others to manipulate us, put our trust in the wrong individuals or groups, or fall for logical fallacies.
-To guard against being deprived of knowledge and having our power taken away from us, we must understand how individuals and groups are trying to keep it from us and are trying to take it away from us.
+When we are deprived of knowledge or our knowledge is corrupted or is taken away from us, our power is taken way.
+We can allow this to happen when we allow others to feed us lies, disinformation or misinformation, allow others to manipulate us, put our trust in the wrong individuals or groups, or fall for logical fallacies.
+To guard against having our power taken away from us, we need to understand how unscrupulous individuals and groups are depriving us of knowledge by trying to keep it from us, by trying to take it away from us and by feeding us lies, disinformation or misinformation.

 Another old saying is “Ignorance is bliss”.
 This saying basically means that if we do not know about something, then we would not be worrying about it, and would therefore be happier.
 If something is beyond our control, then we could live our lives without it weighing on our minds.
 For instance, if an asteroid is about to wipe out all life on earth, then at least we could live our final days without worrying about it.